hui-fu/hui-fu.github.io/index.md

 University in Guangzhou, China.
 My research centers on venture capital, with a focus on two-sided matching, contract design, and how capital markets shape VC behavior and exit performance.
-My work has appeared in the *Journal of Banking and Finance*, *British Journal of Management*, *Small Business Economics*, *Pacific-Basin Finance Journal*, and *International Review of Economics and Finance*, among others.
+My work has appeared in the *Journal of Banking & Finance*, *British Journal of Management*, *Small Business Economics*, *Pacific-Basin Finance Journal*, and *International Review of Economics & Finance*, among others.
 My ongoing work develops a comprehensive transaction-level database of China's venture capital market.